Emil B. Fetzer: Church architect

-In the U.S., he designed the Atlanta Georgia Temple, Jordan River Utah Temple, Provo Utah Temple, Ogden Utah Temple, and Seattle Washington Temple.
+In the U.S., he designed the Atlanta Georgia, Jordan River Utah, Provo Utah, Ogden Utah, and Seattle Washington temples.
 He was the general supervising architect for the Washington DC Temple.
 Fetzer also designed the building that houses the Manhattan New York Temple, although the temple itself and spire were constructed 18 years after his retirement.

-All of Fetzer's temples were designed with single spires (see Temple architecture (LDS Church)).
-Many of his temples (including the temples in Tonga, Samoa, Tahiti, Australia, and Chile) are similar in floor plan, but differ slightly for a locale-specific flair.
-The Ogden and Provo temples had nearly identical exteriors with large orange central spires that symbolized the pillar of fire by night set upon a large white building that represented the pillar of cloud by day, referring to the Israelites in their exodus from Egypt spoken of in Exodus 13:21–22.
+All the temples designed by Fetzer include single spires (see Temple architecture (LDS Church)).
+Many of these temples (including those in Tonga, Samoa, Tahiti, Australia, and Chile) are similar in floor plan, but differ slightly for a locale-specific flair.
+The Ogden and Provo temples had nearly identical exteriors with large orange central spires that symbolized the pillar of fire by night, then set upon a large white building that represented the pillar of cloud by day, referring to the Israelites in their exodus from Egypt spoken of in Exodus 13:21–22.
 The spires of the Ogden and Provo temples were later painted white.

-Other church buildings

-Other buildings he designed include the South Visitors Center on Temple Square.
+Other buildings he designed include the previous South Visitors' Center on Temple Square.
 Fetzer was also the general supervisor of the refurbishing of the Salt Lake Assembly Hall.

 Personal life

-Fetzer was the son of John Fetzer, Sr. (one of six architects for the Idaho Falls Temple) and Margaret Baer.
+Fetzer was the son of John Fetzer, Sr. (one of six architects of the Idaho Falls Temple) and Margaret Baer.
 He was the brother of Primary song composer Elizabeth Fetzer Bates.
 He married June Alma Seyfarth on June 14, 1940, in the Salt Lake Temple.
 Fetzer died of causes incident to age.